JARVIS-MoCap/JARVIS-AnnotationTool/README.md

      git clone --recursive https://github.com/JARVIS-MoCap/JARVIS-AnnotationTool.git

-Go into the repository and create a build directory
+Change to the repositories main directory

-    cd JARVIS-AnnotationTool && mkdir build && cd build
+     cd JARVIS-AnnotationTool

 ### Building and installing
-Run cmake (replace XX04 by either 2004 or 1804) depending on your Ubuntu Version.

-	cmake -DUBUNTU_VERSION=xx04 ..
+Build Qt and OpenCV using the provided setup script by runnning

+     sh setup.sh

+Create and enter a build directory

+    mkdir build && cd build

-Run make to build the tool (replace x by the number of available cores on your CPU)
+Run cmake to configure and build the AnnotationTool

-     make -jx
+	cmake .. && cmake --build . --parallel 8

 If you want to create a debian package go to the deployment folder and run (replace XX04 by your Ubuntu Version)